Prescription ordering

 Prescription charges

-Local pharmacies - they can also prescribe for a range of minor illnesses
+Local pharmacies can now also prescribe for a range of minor illnesses.

 As qualified healthcare professionals, they can offer advice/ medication for minor illnesses.
 Rexhall Pharmacy offer this service along with other participating pharmacies in the area.
-CLick the link to find out more Black_Country_MAS_June_2025 (1).xlsx
+CLick the link to find out more Black_Country_MAS_June_2025 (EXTERNAL XLSX)

 - Sinusitis